-Until 1 January 2020, centre-based services located in remote or very remote areas in Northern Territory, NSW, Queensland, South Australia, Tasmania and Western Australia are meeting regulations 132, 133 and 134 for attendance of an early childhood teacher if the service has access to an early childhood teacher who works with the service at least 20 per cent of the time, calculated quarterly.
-The early childhood teacher may be working with the service through information communication technology.
+Centre-based services located in remote or very remote areas in the Northern Territory, Queensland, South Australia, Tasmania and Western Australia are meeting regulation 132(1), and services located in remote or very remote areas in New South Wales are meeting regulation 272(1A), for attendance of an early childhood teacher if the service has access to an early childhood teacher who works with the service at least 20 per cent of the time, calculated quarterly.
+The early childhood teacher may be working with the service through information technology.